BOTH VOLUMES NOW AVAILABLE!!

 This edition, annotated by Brett Rutherford, traces the literary origins of the poems and the stories behind them, connecting them to the long line of eccentric antiquarian scholars who collected classical, Runic, English and Scottish manuscripts or folk material.
 The poems here also reveal the late-18th century British project of constructing a pagan pre-history for England, building a poetic connection to Nordic legends and bringing Wotan/Odin and the gods, monsters and fairies of the forest into competition with Biblical and Greco-Roman lore.
 This volume includes early poems by Sir Walter Scott and Robert Southey, as well as poems by M.G.
 Lewis, Goethe, Herder, Bürger, Mickle, Bunbury, and Leyden.
 The originals of these poems and ballads are from Greek, Latin, Icelandic, Danish and German, as well as English and Scottish supernatural ballads.

 MATTHEW GREGORY LEWIS.
 TALES OF WONDER, VOLUME 2.
 Edited and annotated by Brett Rutherford.
 This second volume continues the mayhem with Ben Jonson's song for 13 witches, a clutch of famous Scottish ghost ballads, a journey to an Irish cave that opens into Purgatory, a Russian prince's date with Death after 300 years of bliss in the Land of Felicity, the dangers of lingering at Tam Lin's well, the mysterious death of King Arthur, and the most terrifying horseback ride in all literature, Bürger's "Lenora."
 Information about the poets, source texts and alternative versions enrich the reader's experience of these thrilling Gothic narratives in verse.
 Poets include Robert Burns ("Tam O'Shanter" with 187 annotations!), Ben Jonson, Richard Glover, David Mallet, Thomas Parnell, John Dryden, Thomas Lisle, Thomas Gray, Thomas Percy, Robert Southey, M.G.
 Lewis, Robert Lambe, and William Taylor of Norwich.
 The book includes more than 500 informative annotations, maps, illustrations, and an extensive bibliography.
 No other edition of Tales of Wonder contains these additional materials.
 A Poet's Press/ Yogh & Thorn Book.
 Published March 2012.
-Paperback ISBN 0-922558-62-0.
-294 pp., 6 x 9, $16.95.
-CLICK BELOW TO ORDER FROM AMAZON.
-Or, purchase the PDF ebook for $5.00.
+Paperback ISBN 0922558620.
+294 pages, 6 x 9 inches, $16.95.
+CLICK HERE to order from Amazon.
+Or, CLICK HERE to purchase the PDF ebook for $5.00 via Payhip.

 History of the Press